mdominguez2010/dsp/lessons/command_line/command_line_lecture.md

 ls -lh
 ```

-> What changed?: It shoed "B" for the number of bytes
+> What changed?: It shows "B" for the number of bytes

 If instead copying we just want to change the name of a file, we can do: